-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2011, 2012 AND 2013 (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014 (In thousands, except share and per share data, or otherwise noted)

 Operating leases

 Leases where substantially all the rewards and risks of ownership of assets remain with the leasing company are accounted for as operating leases.
 Payments made under operating leases are charged to the consolidated statements of operations on a straight-line basis over the shorter of the lease term or estimated economic life.